 What is Cinetopia?

 Each year, Cinetopia is made possible by a number of wonderful cultural sites in Southeastern Michigan.
-From Ann Arbor to Detroit, from the Michigan Theater to the Maple Theater, these venues are the heart of the festival.
+From Ann Arbor to Detroit to Royal Oak, from the Michigan Theater to the Maple Theater, the Charles H. Wright Museum of African American History, and the Arab American National Museum, these venues are the heart of the festival.

 Detroit Voices is a local short film competition that champions Michigan filmmakers by showcasing the talent and creative spirit of our state.
 2019 Winners and finalists announced!